 FDIC roundup: Click here for a variety of scenes from Indianapolis.
 They include the piper's version of the mile-high club (trust me, it's clean), some mustache envy and Dave with a CHiP on his shoulder (or at least in the seat next to him).
 I should have a couple of more videos from NFFF events (9-11 Memorial Stair Climb and Stop, Drop, Rock 'n' Roll) that I will be posted today and tomorrow.

-wet high voltage stuff on the red stuff: Scientists think using water may be old school when it comes to fighting fires.
+Putting the wet high voltage stuff on the red stuff: Scientists think using water may be old school when it comes to fighting fires.
 The generator on the rig may be more important than the pump.
 You may find this shocking but they are looking at the use of flame snuffing bolts of electricity as an extinguishing agent.
 Here's the story.

 Union won't pull controversial ad: Despite a Republican state senator calling it “tasteless” and “appalling”, the IAFF in Oklahoma won't stop showing an ad that asks citizens to oppose a bill that would change how contract disputes are handled for firefighters and police.
 The controversy is over using an image of the bombed Murrah Federal building.
 Read more.